- Keeping trees away from powerlines

 - Border Zone: Trees must not stand taller than 15 feet when fully grown.

 - Outer Zone: All trees with the potential to fall into powerlines need to be cut down.

 *Vegetation within the Wire Zone may not be appropriate in High Fire-Threat Districts.

 Tree work near poles and towers

 We work to keep the area around poles and towers clear of vegetation in areas where CAL FIRE handles fire suppression and prevention.
+This includes:

 - Removing vegetation in a 12-foot radius around the base of poles and towers.

 - Cutting grass and removing brush to at least 8 feet above the ground.